12 Types of Hawks in Oklahoma

 by Tobyotter is licensed under CC BY 2.0

-Cooper’s hawk is also one of the types of hawk in Oklahoma.
+Cooper’s hawk is also a type of hawk in Oklahoma.
 Thanks to their impressive flying skills, Cooper’s Hawks actively pursue songbirds, Red-winged Blackbirds, Mourning Doves, and European Starlings.
 They are frequently found near bird feeders or in forests where these birds gather.

 3. Northern Goshawk